PhdB00/DemoNameSorter/readme.md

+# Attention

+This change is not to be merged; it exists purely to allow us to create a Pull Request.

 # Name Sorter

 A .NET application that sorts names from a file by Last Name and then by Given Names.